ecs-org/ecs-docs/admin-manual/_sources/maintenance.txt

 The following items are updated:
 + appliance source will be updated and executed
-+ system packages are updated, including a reboot if the update need a kernel reboot
++ all system packages are updated, special precautions are taken for docker, postgresql and the kernel including a reboot if needed
 + lets encrypt certificates are updated
-+ ecs source will be updated and executed
++ ecs source will be updated and rebuild
     + the ecs-docs source will be updated
     + the corresponding support container will be updated
+    + database migrations will be executed (including a dump before doing so)

-**Warning**: Automatic updates are intended to run with Metric and Alert support, so you will get alerts to react and can investigate using the Metric Server to find the rootcause. **If you do not make metric recording and alerting, we recommend updating only manual.** To do this, enter "False" under appliance:update:automatic in the file env.yml.
+**Warning**: Automatic updates are intended to run with Metric and Alert support, so you will get alerts to react and can investigate using the Metric Server to find the root cause. **If you do not make metric recording and alerting, we recommend updating only manual.** To do this, enter "False" under appliance:update:automatic in the file env.yml.
 For a manual update run call `systemctl start appliance-update`

 ### Backup Configuration

 + Backup is done using duplicity, see [Duplicity Manual](http://duplicity.nongnu.org/duplicity.1.html)
 + Cycle: Backup is done once per day around 00:30
-+ Contents: It consists of a fresh database dump and the contents of /data/ecs-storage-vault
++ Contents: It consists of a current database dump and the contents of /data/ecs-storage-vault
 + Type, Rotation & Retention:
     + Backup will start with a full backup and do incremental backups afterwards
     + 2 Months after the first full backup a second full backup will be created